Uvacoder/startpage-ofelizestevez/README.md

 One important note would be to remember that this terminal is case-sensitive, therefore typing in commands such as "Help" or "HELP" will not invoke the "help" command.

+I would also like to emphasize that **this website uses cookies and localStorage** for its dynamic features.
+That means that out of the box, this website will not use either, but as you start to customzie it through the "style" command and the "create" command, you will be using both.
 ---

 ## Usage